Deepwalker/pundler/README.rst

 Pundle get rid of virtualenv, because I think that virtualenv is pile of garbage and we must get rid of it.

--  Pundle install all packages and its versions to special folder.
+-  Pundle installs all packages and their versions to special folder.
 And mount pinned, frozen versions on activate step.
 -  After that you program will use exactly this versions that were pinned in ``frozen.txt``.